 - B. Composite Teams The preference is for students to participate through the school or home school through which they receive the majority of their education.
 However, the National Commissioner may consider the creation of a composite team from more than one fielding organization if all of the following requirements are met: - 1.
 The organizations' sizes do not support a full CyberPatriot team. - 2.
 The organizations are not fielding other CyberPatriot teams. - 3.
 The competitors must belong to a common legally recognized entity, such as a school district, non-profit organization, or municipality.
 The common, legally recognized entity is the organization that registers the team. - 4.
-For Civil Air Patrol teams only, concurrence from their organizations' National Headquarters CyberPatriot Representative is also required.
+For U.S. Naval Sea Cadet Corps and Civil Air Patrol teams only, concurrence from their organizations' National Headquarters CyberPatriot Representative is also required.

-Also, the National Commissioner may consider the creation of a composite Open Division team, or Civil Air Patrol team comprised of both middle school and high school competitors if all the below requirements are met:
+Also, the National Commissioner may consider the creation of a composite Open Division team, Civil Air Patrol team, or Naval Sea Cadet Corps team comprised of both middle school and high school competitors if all the below requirements are met: